MishaSavchenko/knowledge_base/Next best view.md

+---
+tags:
+  - perception
+  - robotics
+---

-"sequential planning task where in each step a new measurment of the environmnet is obtaine dand location of the next measurement is determined based on all previous measurements"
+"sequential planning task where in each step a new measurement of the environment is obtained and location of the next measurement is determined based on all previous measurements"
 * potentially useful for manipulation if combined with object localization/classification

 [optimal camera placement][https://www2.eecs.berkeley.edu/Pubs/TechRpts/2012/EECS-2012-69.pdf]